xddxdd/blog/source/_posts/en/article/random-notes/youhua-pt926g-fiber-modem-crack.lantian/index.md

    - Username: `admin`
    - Password: `TeleCom_1234`

-But once logged on, the telnet provides a modified shell, that only allows running commands in a (small) list:
+But once logged on, the Telnet provides a modified shell that only allows running commands in a (small) list:

 - ip
 - ifconfig